 - Tguard designed the product to work on any two adjacent fingers.
 As can be imagined, the pinky is not the same size as the middle digit so getting the right size for effectiveness and comfort can be tricky.
 If your child is able to wiggle fingers out of the device, use a second bracelet to strap the device around the palm of the hand – but while this can solve the problem it’s a lot of trouble to take on/off the device throughout the day.

-The wearability is our harshest critique of the TGuard AeroFinger (and Fingerguard).
+The wearability is our harshest critique of the kit.
 Getting the right size and fit is necessary for it to be effective but even with the right size, the discomfort is still a factor.
-Soft fabric finger gloves such as the Glovey Huggey will stretch and conform, but Tguard’s silicone is hard against the soft skin between the fingers.
-For some children, chaffing can occur between the fingers due to constant contact and rubbing (if this happens, use band aids in the areas where the rubbing occurs).
+Soft fabric finger gloves such as the Glovey Huggey will stretch and conform, but TGuard’s silicone is hard against the soft skin between the fingers.
+For some children, chaffing can occur between the fingers due to constant contact and rubbing (if this happens, use band-aids in the areas where the rubbing occurs).
 Other kids chew on the tips of the soft silicone when they do not get the satisfaction from sucking.
-In cases like these, some parents will use Tguard with other products such as a bitter nail polish.
+In cases like these, some parents will use this kit with other products such as bitter nail polish.

 The Tguard are secured around the wrist first with a small plastic piece that hold the device in place before applying the disposable bracelet.
 Without this little “Instalock” piece, the device will not be able to be secured on the body.
 It is important not to lose it (replacements are available on their website for a few dollars).
 The included instructions and user guide cover all the things you should consider as you decide to help your child stop the habit using this product, so do take the time to read it.
 The backside of the user guide server as a chart for your child to track the number of nights they have been wearing the product using the star stickers (also included).
 It is a grey scale picture of the night sky with some trees.